 Best known as: The tall blonde tennis ace who won Wimbledon at age 17

-Maria Sharapova was only 17 when she won the prestigious Wimbledon tennis tournament in 2004, and by 2012 she had won all four major tournaments and was one of the sport's global superstars.
+Maria Sharapova was only 17 when she won the 2004 edition of the prestigious Wimbledon tennis tournament.
+By 2012 she had won all four major tournaments and was one of the sport's global superstars.
 Maria Sharapova first turned pro in 2001 at the young age of 14.
 She and her father had moved from Russia to Florida when she was nine so that Sharapova could study at the tennis academy of Nick Bollettieri.
 Powerful, blonde and eventually over six feet tall, Sharapova steadily worked her way up through the pro ranks, claiming her first WTA victory at the 2003 AIG Japan Open.
-Meanwhile she took occasional modelling jobs, earning comparisons to Anna Kournikova
+Meanwhile she took occasional modeling jobs, earning comparisons to Anna Kournikova

 Maria Sharapova is 6’2″ tall, according to her profile from the WTA Tour… Her name is pronounced shah-ra-POH-vuh… Nyagan is part of Siberia, hence her rather awkward nickname of “the Siberian Siren”… She also has been called “the Queen of Screams” for her habit of grunting loudly while hitting the ball.
-The Evening Standard claimed to have measured Sharapova’s vocalizations at Wimbledon in 2004, and reported that “At its worst, her grunting hit 86.3 decibels – the same as standing beside a high-revving motorcycle, or the screech from a gibbon in the zoo”… Also according to the WTA Tour website, Maria Sharapova “enjoys reading books in the Sherlock Holmes and Pippi Longstocking series.”
+The Evening Standard claimed to have measured Sharapova’s vocalizations at Wimbledon in 2004, and reported that “At its worst, her grunting hit 86.3 decibels -- the same as standing beside a high-revving motorcycle, or the screech from a gibbon in the zoo”… Also according to the WTA Tour website, Maria Sharapova “enjoys reading books in the Sherlock Holmes and Pippi Longstocking series.”

 Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.